sin5678/inav_cn_wiki/Modes.md

 This flight mode is intended to provide assistance for launching the fixed-wing UAVs.
 Launch detection works by monitoring airplane acceleration - once it breaches the threshold for a certain amount of time launch sequence is started.

 The entire time `NAV LAUNCH` mode it will try and stabilize plane, it will target zero roll, zero yaw and predefined climb angle.
 The I-gain of the PID regulator is also disabled to prevent I-gain growing during launch until motor is started.
-When succesfull launch is detected it waits for preconfigured amount of time before starting motor.
+When succesful launch is detected it waits for preconfigured amount of time before starting motor.

 `NAV LAUNCH` is automatically aborted after 5 seconds or by any pilot input on PITCH/ROLL stick.
-When it has aborted it goes to whichever selected mode, which can be Angle, Rate, Horzion, RTH or a waypoint mission (if no other mode is selected it will go to Rate mode).
+When it has aborted it goes to whichever selected mode, which can be Angle, Rate, Horizon, RTH or a waypoint mission (if no other mode is selected it will go to Rate mode).

 The `NAV LAUNCH` mode cannot be activated again in flight while armed.
 So its safe to keep it activated.